-NOTE: If a patient has two different genetic variations that lead to a non-functional DPD enzyme (e.g. \2A and \13), this recommendation only applies if the variations are on a different allele.
+NOTE: If a patient has two different genetic variations that lead to a non-functional DPD enzyme (e.g. 2A and 13), this recommendation only applies if the variations are on a different allele.
 If both variations are on the same allele, this patient actually has a gene activity score 1, for which no increased risk of severe, potentially fatal toxicity has been found with cutaneous use.
 These two situations can only be distinguished by determining the enzyme activity (phenotyping).
 This recommendation only applies if the patient has virtually no enzyme activity.

-- Henricks LM et al. Capecitabine-based treatment of a patient with a novel DPYD genotype and complete dihydropyrimidine dehydrogenase deficiency.
-Int J Cancer 2018;142:424-30. - 2.
-Henricks LM et al. Treatment algorithm for homozygous or compound heterozygous DPYD variant allele carriers with low-dose capecitabine.
-JCO Precis Oncol published online 2017 Oct 6. - 3.
+- 1. Henricks LM et al. Capecitabine-based treatment of a patient with a novel DPYD genotype and complete dihydropyrimidine dehydrogenase deficiency.
+Int J Cancer 2018;142:424-30. - Henricks LM et al. Treatment algorithm for homozygous or compound heterozygous DPYD variant allele carriers with low-dose capecitabine.
+JCO Precis Oncol published online 2017 Oct 6.
 Kodali S et al. Capecitabine-induced severe toxicity secondary to DPD deficiency and successful treatment with low dose 5-fluorouracil.
-J Gastrointest Cancer 2017;48:66- 69. - 4.
+J Gastrointest Cancer 2017;48:66- - 69.
+4. Lunenburg CA et al. Evaluation of clinical implementation of prospective DPYD genotyping in 5-fluorouracil- or capecitabine-treated patients.
+Pharmacogenomics - 4.
 Lunenburg CA et al. Evaluation of clinical implementation of prospective DPYD genotyping in 5-fluorouracil- or capecitabine-treated patients.
 Pharmacogenomics 2016;17:721-9. - 5.
-Deenen MJ et al. Upfront genotyping of DPYD\2A to individualize fluoropyrimidine therapy: a safety and cost analysis.
-J Clin Oncol 2016;34:227-34. - Rosmarin D et al. Genetic markers of toxicity from capecitabine and other fluorouracil-based regimens: investigation in the QUASAR2 study, systematic review, and meta- analysis.
-J Clin Oncol 2014; 32:1031-9 - Deenen MJ et al. Relationship between single nucleotide polymorphisms and haplotypes in DPYD and toxicity and efficacy of capecitabine in advanced colorectal cancer.
-Clin Cancer Res 2011; 17:3455-68. - 8.
+Deenen MJ et al. Upfront genotyping of DPYD2A to individualize fluoropyrimidine therapy: a safety and cost analysis.
+J Clin Oncol 2016;34:227-34. - 6.
+Rosmarin D et al. Genetic markers of toxicity from capecitabine and other fluorouracil-based regimens: investigation in the QUASAR2 study, systematic review, and meta-analysis.
+J Clin Oncol 2014; 32:1031-9. - Deenen MJ et al. Relationship between single nucleotide polymorphisms and haplotypes in DPYD and toxicity and efficacy of capecitabine in advanced colorectal cancer.
+Clin Cancer Res 2011; 17:3455-68.
 Gross E et al. Strong association of a common dihydropyrimidine dehydrogenase gene polymorphism with fluoropyrimidine-related toxicity in cancer patients.
-PLoS ONE 2008;3:e4003. - 9.
-Boisdron-Celle M et al. 5-Fluorouracil-related severe toxicity: a comparison of different methods for the pretherapeutic detection of dihydropyrimidine dehydrogenase deficiency.
-Cancer Lett 2007;249:271-82. - 10.
-Morel A et al. Clinical relevance of different dihydropyrimidine dehydrogenase gene single nucleotide polymorphisms on 5-fluorouracil tolerance.
-Mol Cancer Ther 2006;5:2895-904. - 11.
-Van Kuilenburg AB et al. High prevalence of the IVS14 + 1G>A mutation in the dihydropyrimidine dehydrogenase gene of patients with severe 5-fluorouracil-associated toxicity.
+PLoS ONE - 2008;3:e4003.

+9. Boisdron-Celle M et al. 5-Fluorouracil-related severe toxicity: a comparison of different methods for the pretherapeutic detection of dihydropyrimidine dehydrogenase - deficiency.
+Cancer Lett 2007;249:271-82.

+10. Morel A et al. Clinical relevance of different dihydropyrimidine dehydrogenase gene single nucleotide polymorphisms on 5-fluorouracil tolerance.
+Mol Cancer Ther - 2006;5:2895-904.

+11. Van Kuilenburg AB et al. High prevalence of the IVS14 + 1G>A mutation in the dihydropyrimidine dehydrogenase gene of patients with severe 5-fluorouracil-associated toxicity.
 Pharmacogenetics 2002;12:555-8. - 12.
 Raida M et al. Prevalence of a common point mutation in the dihydropyrimidine dehydrogenase (DPD) gene within the 5'-splice donor site of intron 14 in patients with severe 5-fluorouracil (5-FU)-related toxicity compared with controls.
-Clin Cancer Res 2001;7:2832-9. - 13. van Kuilenburg AB et al. Clinical implications of dihydropyrimidine dehydrogenase (DPD) deficiency in patients with severe 5-fluorouracil-associated toxicity: identification of new mutations in the DPD gene.
+Clin Cancer Res 2001;7:2832-9. - 13. van Kullenburg AB et al. Clinical implications of dihydropyrimidine dehydrogenase (DPD) deficiency in patients with severe 5-fluorouracil-associated toxicity: identification of new mutations in the DPD gene.
 Clin Cancer Res 2000;6:4705-12. - 14.
 Johnson MR et al. Life-threatening toxicity in a dihydropyrimidine dehydrogenase-deficient patient after treatment with topical 5-fluorouracil.
 Clin Cancer Res 1999;5:2006-11. - 15.
-SPC Efudix crème en Carac cream (VS).
+SPC Efudix crème en Carac cream (VS)